Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 1) Does the SUPA Program require the Graduate Record Examination (GRE) or other entrance exams?

-No. We are not requiring the GRE, MCAT, PA-CAT, or any other entrance exam.
+No. We do not require the GRE, MCAT, PA-CAT, or any other entrance exam.

 2) Is the SUPA Program accredited?